AvaloniaUI/avalonia-docs/docs/get-started/wpf/datatemplates.md

 ## Data Template Selector

 In WPF you can create a `DataTemplateSelector` to select or create a `DataTemplate` based on the provided data.
 In Avalonia you cannot do this; but you can implement `IDataTemplate` which can be seen as a good replacement for the `DataTemplateSelector`.
 Please find a sample [here](https://github.com/AvaloniaUI/Avalonia.Samples/tree/main/src/Avalonia.Samples/DataTemplates/IDataTemplateSample).

-## Hierarchical Data Templates

-The WPF class `HierarchicalDataTemplate` is called `TreeDataTemplate` in _Avalonia UI_ - as the former is difficult to type!
-These are almost entirely equivalent; except that the WPF proerty `ItemTemplate` is not present in the _Avalonia UI_ class.